 Of all sudden cardiac events, I find strokes the most frightening.

-Not only are they deadly—in 2015 strokes were this country’s fourth leading cause of death—but they can be terribly disabling.
+Not only are they deadly– strokes are this country’s fifth leading cause of death (heart disease is the first)—but they can be terribly disabling.
 Without immediate treatment, it’s not uncommon for stroke survivors to lose speech or motor skills and, along with them, their ability to perform basic day-to-day tasks.

 Although there are some tests that can help predict your stroke risk, there is only one genuine warning sign that a stroke is likely in your future: a ministroke.
 Let’s take a closer look at these events:

 - What Ministrokes Are and How to Know if You’re Having One